 Let’s start with the 2nd option: the literature route.
 In this case, no analysis of the actual final product is done.
 Instead, databases which contain a lot of data on nutritional values of all sorts of products are used.

-In case of an unprocessed food, chances are pretty high you will find the nutritional value of your product in one of the tables.
-In you have a processed food though (e.g. a muffin you baked or a salad you made) your product will not be there, especially if you invented a new recipe!
+In the case of unprocessed food, chances are pretty high you will find the nutritional value of your product in one of the tables.
+If you have a processed food though (e.g. a muffin you baked or a salad you made) your product will not be there, especially if you invented a new recipe!